-Kay earned her bachelor’s degree in exercise science from Grand Valley State University in 1995, and her master’s degree in physical therapy in 1997.
-She has dedicated her entire career to Floyd Memorial Hospital, working with patients in acute inpatient and outpatient settings.
-She is trained in performing functional capacity evaluations, lymphedema evaluation and treatment and ASTYM® treatments.
+Kay earned her bachelor’s degree in exercise science from Grand Valley State University in 1995, her master’s degree in physical therapy in 1997 and her MBA from Bellarmine University in 2015.
+Kay has dedicated her entire career to Floyd Memorial Hospital, working with patients in acute inpatient and outpatient settings.
+She is trained in performing functional capacity evaluations, lymphedema evaluation and treatment and instrument-assisted soft tissue mobilization treatments.
 Kay has experience with sports injuries, aquatic therapy and occupational medicine.

 In her free time, Kay enjoys spending time with her husband, John, as well as running and biking.